 Fiat money is also a legal tender that is accepted for private and public debts within a country.
 For instance, the U.S. dollar is considered to be both fiat money and legal tender as the government has set it to be the standard for debt payment.
 Fiat is considered to be more convenient compared to paper money backed by gold whereby people had to exchange gold for money and vice versa.
 However, this new fiat system has given central banks full control to manage economic variables such as credit supply, interest rates and money velocity which in cases of poor judgement can result in hyperinflation (high levels of inflation).

 Crypto seeks to present a viable solution for the issues brought on by fiat.
 Digital assets such as Bitcoin have a controlled and limited supply as opposed to central banks that can essentially create money when they deem it necessary.
 In other words, the inflation rate in digital assets is standardized and enforced by programmatic code that cannot be altered.
 Moreover, crypto assets are borderless and can be used to make transactions across the world in a permissionless manner to help enable international trade.
-Injective is working towards this very effort to allow anyone to access crypto assets in a manner that is not linked to traditional fiat in any way, thereby helping to spur a new age of commerce.
+Injective community members are working towards this very effort to allow anyone to access crypto assets in a manner that is not linked to traditional fiat in any way, thereby helping to spur a new age of commerce.